Part V in a series of reports on Michelle Carter. Parts I through IV can be read here, here, here and here.

 Although the District Attorney in trial called Michelle a habitual liar who would say anything to get attention, the same DA nonetheless treated these few self-incriminating words from Michelle to a friend as if they were absolutely true and indeed uncontestable in their validity.

 Yet this same DA knew, for example, that Michelle had told one friend that she never had sex with Conrad and yet told another that he forced sex on her.
-The DA also knew that Michelle had given many other versions of her relationship with Carter before his death—something that is common after people have gone through trauma and antidepressant intoxication (see Part IV of this series).
+The DA also knew that Michelle had given many other versions of her relationship with Conrad before his death—something that is common after people have gone through trauma and antidepressant intoxication (see Part IV of this series).

 The DA was also aware of the mountain of science that I had testified about as her medical expert.
 I had presented this science at a hearing in which the judge accepted it as admissible in court.
 I had presented it again in trial along with a drawing on a white board describing the grossly harmful impact of antidepressants on the brain.